Blessed are they that mourn for they shall be comforted. Matthew 5:4

 - If I mourn the past, I find comfort in God’s embrace.
 He says that no pain is wasted and nothing is outside of redemption.

-- If I mourn my marriage, I find comfort in God’s embrace.
+- If I mourn a betrayal, I find comfort in God’s embrace.
 Whatever I lack, He promises to provide.
 He fills me up so I can give and forgive.

 - If I mourn my limitations, I find comfort in God’s embrace.
 I know that one day I will enjoy eternal life on a new earth.
 Every single limitation will be eliminated.